swiftbiosciences/primerclip/README.md

 #### Swift Biosciences Inc. 2017

-Primerclip is an alignment-based primer trimming tool designed for trimming primer sequences from aligned reads sequenced from a targeted high-throughput sequencing library generated from PCR-amplified library molecules.
-The motivation for designing an alignment-based primer trimming tool is speed: primerclip uses an algorithm based on genomic intervals of the aligned reads rather than the sequence matching approach necessarily used by most trimming tools to trim adapter sequence.
+Primerclip™ is an alignment-based primer trimming tool designed to trim primer sequences for Swift Biosciences Accel-Amplicon™ panels.
+The motivation for designing an alignment-based primer trimming tool to increase speed.
+Primerclip uses an algorithm based on genomic intervals of the aligned reads rather than the sequence matching approach necessarily used by most trimming tools to trim adapter sequences.
 Trimming based on alignment position allows primerclip to run in significantly less time than sequence-based trim tools, particularly as the size of the targeted panel increases.

+If you have questions or would like additional support, please contact Swift Technical Support at:

+email: TechSupport@swiftbiosci.com
+phone: 734 330 2568

 __INSTALL PRE-COMPILED BINARY:__